Tania Kim (Principal Investigator)

 Maggie is a graduate of Luther College where she examined the community structure of ground beetles in different habitat types.
-Maggie started in June 2021, and will characterize and quantify arthropod spillover events across different habitat boundaries.
+Maggie started in June 2021, and is examining arthropod spilloveracross different habitat boundaries with soybean using observational and mark-recapture experiments.
 In Maggie’s free time, she loves to play soccer, basketball, and card games.

 Nicole Kucherov (PhD student)